 In October of 1981, the board of the Associated Actors and Artistes of America - an umbrella organization of major actors’ unions with a total membership of over 240,000 actors - took a unanimous decision that its members should not perform in South Africa.

-What is the call for academic and cultural boycott of Israel?
 Similar to the boycott against apartheid South Africa, the Palestinian call for boycott includes an institutional boycott of Israeli cultural and academic institutions.
 The website of the Palestinian Campaign for the Academic & Cultural Boycott of Israel (PACBI) provides a thorough explanation of the nuanced cultural & academic boycotts, clarifying some key misunderstandings of the boycott, and providing guidelines of how to apply it.

 - Archbishop Desmond Tutu, Nobel Peace Prize winner & chairman of the post-apartheid Truth and Reconciliation Commission in South Africa